VRodos/VRodos/README.md

 ### Installation instructions ###

 - Download as zip
+- Rename VRodos-master.zip to VRodos.zip
+- Also rename the folder VRodos-master inside the zip file to VRodos.

-- Install in WordPress with "ADD from file" button.
+- Install VRodos.zip from WordPress dashboard with "ADD from file" button in install new plugins.

 - Download mdc and other node modules